-- a) seek further information from the complainant or respondent; - b) seek professional advice; - c) seek advice from the Board, CEO, regulators, securities exchanges, independent experts and other relevant parties; - d) make use of relevant information available in the public domain (for example, company records, Public Reports, course documents); - e) redefine or expand a complaint if deemed necessary to uphold professional standards. - 31.
-At the conclusion of its investigation, the Ethics Committee will: - a) dismiss a complaint which it determines is trivial or vexatious; - b) dismiss a complaint which it finds is unsubstantiated; - c) dismiss a complaint due to lack of sufficient details requested from the complainant; - d) dismiss a complaint arising from a lack of timeliness by the complainant in complying with any request for further information; - e) recommend a matter be settled by alternative dispute procedures; or - f) determine the outcome of a complaint which it deems is a material breach of the respondent's obligations under the Code of Ethics. - 32.
-The Ethics Committee may impose sanctions that it determines are appropriate to the circumstances, including a reprimand, formal warning, mediation and/or counselling and may require the respondent to take actions to redress the breach.
-The Ethics Committee may also recommend the suspension of membership or the expulsion from membership, and the public release of details of the Ethics Committee's adverse findings against the respondent.
-Such recommended penalties must be reviewed and, if deemed appropriate, endorsed by the Board before they can be applied. - 33.
-At the conclusion of the Ethics Committee's investigation (including any review and endorsement required by the Board), the CEO must write to the complainant and respondent to advise them of the Committee's determination, the reasons for that determination, and any sanction imposed.

-- 34. Any party to the complaint may appeal the determinations of the Ethics Committee to an independent third party appointed by the Board.
-An appeal must be lodged in writing with the CEO within 30 days of the date of the outcome advice. - 35.
-The independent third party appointed to consider an appeal will do so as soon as practicable after their appointment.
-They shall be provided with all of the relevant material before the Ethics Committee when making the decision under appeal.
-They may seek clarification of any aspect from either the appellant or the Ethics Committee but cannot consider any new material during the adjudication of the appeal. - 36.
+- a) seek further information from the complainant or respondent; - b) seek professional advice; - c) seek advice from the Board, CEO, regulators, securities exchanges, independent experts and other relevant parties; - d) make use of relevant information available in the public domain (for example, company records, Public Reports, course documents); - e) redefine or expand a complaint if deemed necessary to uphold professional standards. - 33.
+At the conclusion of its investigation, the Ethics Committee will: - a) dismiss a complaint which it determines is trivial or vexatious; - b) dismiss a complaint which it finds is unsubstantiated; - c) dismiss a complaint due to lack of sufficient details requested from the complainant; - d) dismiss a complaint arising from a lack of timeliness by the complainant in complying with any request for further information; - e) recommend a matter be settled by alternative dispute resolution; or - f) determine the outcome of a complaint which it deems is a breach of the respondent's obligations under the Code of Ethics. - 34.
+The Ethics Committee may impose remedies that it determines are appropriate to the circumstances and these are outlined in clause 41. - 35.
+At the conclusion of the Ethics Committee's investigation (including any review and endorsement required by the Board), the CEO must write to the complainant and respondent to advise them of the Committee's determination, the reasons for that determination, and any remedy imposed. - 36.
+Any party to the complaint may appeal the determinations of the Ethics Committee to an independent third party appointed by the Board.
+An appeal (outlining the grounds) must be lodged using the online appeal template within 30 days of the date of the outcome advice and all parties to the complaint must be advised of the acceptance of an appeal. - 37.
+The independent third party, (one or more persons not necessarily members of the AusIMM) appointed by the Board to consider an appeal will do so as soon as practicable after their appointment.
+They shall be provided with all of the relevant material before the Professional Conduct Committee and Ethics Committee when making the decision under appeal.
+They may seek clarification of any aspect from either the appellant or the Ethics Committee.
+Any new material may be brought forward if it is considered this has emerged since the earlier Professional Conduct or Ethics Committee determination and will assist in the adjudication of the appeal. - 38.
 The determination of the independent third party appointed to consider an appeal shall be final.
-No further avenue of appeal is available, and the parties to the complaint and the Board must accept the determinations made by the independent third party; however sanctions remain subject to Clause 31. - 37.
+No further avenue of appeal will be considered, nor will be available, through the AusIMM, and the parties to the complaint and the Board must accept the determinations made by the independent third party; however, remedies and sanctions remain subject to Clause 34. - 39.
 All deliberations of the Professional Conduct Committee, the Ethics Committee, and an independent third party appointed to consider an appeal against an Ethics Committee determination shall be confidential, excluding the need to advise others when deemed necessary to uphold professional standards and protect the community.